 Ontologies, that is “dictionaries” containing all the terms and their relationships, provide a common vocabulary to people working in a project.

 Such guides or dictionaries could be useful in other contexts as well.
 What if you start a new project and need to understand what it is all about?
 This is actually what the OpenReq team, for instance the researchers at the Universitat Politècnica de Catalunya (UPC), are contributing to in software engineering.
 They are working with ontologies in the requirements elicitation stage of projects in the field of software engineering.
-Ontologies are something resembling dictionaries containing all the terms, their relationships and, in addition, the graphical presentation of the relationships between the terms.
+Ontologies are something resembling dictionaries containing all the terms and their relationships.
+In addition, they include the graphical presentation of the relationships between the terms.

 Ontologies may be helpful as they provide a common vocabulary to people working in a project.
 A common vocabulary ensures that people refer to the same thing when they use a term.
 Misunderstandings are, therefore, less likely to happen.
-A good example is a project where a company is implementing an online shopping system and people working in the project should understand that the products in the basket are the ones that the customer is considering to buy.
+A good example is a project where a company is implementing an online shopping system.
+People working in the project should understand that the products in the basket are the ones that the customer is considering to buy.